 \subsection{Evaluation Framework}

 Our tests are designed to evaluate $(t,\mu_X, F, V)$-invariance for various choices of $F$ and $V$.
-We use five pretrained networks spanning different architectures and training objectives: \begin{itemize}[nosep] \item \textbf{DINOv2} (DINO): a vision transformer\footnote{The dino\_vits8 model available at \url{https://github.com/facebookresearch/dinov2}} with $d=384$ trained on the DINOv2 self-distillation objective \citep{oquab2023dinov2, caron2021emerging}.
-We call this model DINO in all tables for simplicity. \item \textbf{SwAV}: a ResNet50\footnote{Available at \url{https://github.com/facebookresearch/swav}} with $d=2048$ trained on the Swapping Assignments between Views objective \citep{caron2020unsupervised}. \item \textbf{R-DINO}: a ResNet50\footnote{The dino\_resnet50 model again available at \url{https://github.com/facebookresearch/dinov2}} with $d=2048$ trained on the DINOv2 objective, providing a direct comparison of backbone architectures under the same training objective. \item \textbf{CLIP}: a vision transformer\footnote{The CLIP ViT-B/16 image encoder available at \url{https://github.com/openai/CLIP.git}} with $d=512$ trained on the contrastive language--image pretraining objective \citep{radford2021learning}. \item \textbf{ResNet50}: a supervised ResNet50\footnote{Available through Torchvision} with $d=2048$ trained on ImageNet classification, included to test whether our methods extend beyond self-supervised feature spaces. \end{itemize} For our primary experiments, we use the STL10 dataset\footnote{STL10, we submit, provides a reasonable compromise between realistic feature processing through large pretrained networks and computational efficiency.} with ImageNet normalization statistics.
-To evaluate scaling behavior with respect to the number of classes, we provide additional tests for DINOv2 on TinyImageNet (200 classes) and on a 50-class subset of TinyImageNet selected via a greedy procedure to maximize pairwise class separation in the DINOv2 latent space.
-Partial results for the primary DINOv2 and SwAV experiments are reported in the main text, with all remaining results reported in Appendix~\ref{AdditionalExperiments}.
+We use five pretrained networks spanning different architectures and training objectives: \begin{itemize}[nosep] \item \textbf{DINO}: a vision transformer\footnote{The dino\_vits8 model available at \url{https://github.com/facebookresearch/dino}} with $d=384$ trained on the self-distillation with no labels (DINO) objective \citep{caron2021emerging}. \item \textbf{SwAV}: a ResNet50\footnote{Available at \url{https://github.com/facebookresearch/swav}} with $d=2048$ trained on the Swapping Assignments between Views (SwAV) objective \citep{caron2020unsupervised}. \item \textbf{R-DINO}: a ResNet50\footnote{The dino\_resnet50 model again available at \url{https://github.com/facebookresearch/dino}} with $d=2048$ trained on the DINO objective, providing a direct comparison of backbone architectures under the same training objective. \item \textbf{CLIP}: a vision transformer\footnote{The CLIP ViT-B/16 image encoder available at \url{https://github.com/openai/CLIP.git}} with $d=512$ trained on the contrastive language--image pretraining objective \citep{radford2021learning}. \item \textbf{ResNet50}: a supervised ResNet50\footnote{Available through Torchvision} with $d=2048$ trained on ImageNet classification, included to test whether our methods extend beyond self-supervised feature spaces. \end{itemize} For our primary experiments, we use the STL10 dataset\footnote{STL10, we submit, provides a reasonable compromise between realistic feature processing through large pretrained networks and computational efficiency.} with ImageNet normalization statistics.
+To evaluate scaling behavior with respect to the number of classes, we provide additional tests for DINO on TinyImageNet (200 classes) and on a 50-class subset of TinyImageNet selected via a greedy procedure to maximize pairwise class separation in the DINO latent space.
+Partial results for the primary DINO and SwAV experiments are reported in the main text, with all remaining results reported in Appendix~\ref{AdditionalExperiments}.
 In addition to our results for the MaWa minimization loss and the WaCo maximization loss, we compare against two alternative ways one might try to achieve $(t,\mu_X, F, V)$-invariance.
 Specifically, we use SimCLR \citep{chen2020simple} (denoted by SCLR in our tables for more uniform presentation) as a representative contrastive method, and we use maximization of the Hilbert-Schmidt Independence Criterion (HSIC) as a possible alternative to the WaCo loss.